A nonparametric test for a constant correlation matrix: Finite Sample Evidence

 The results (empirical rejection probabilities, not-size-adjusted, nominal level $0.05$ which corresponds to a simulated critical value of $4.47$) are given in Table \ref{table1}.

-It is seen that the size is basically kept, even for the heavy-tailed distribution.
-The power of the test increases in $T$ and in absolute values of the correlation changes and is much higher if all correlations change.
-Interestingly, a decrease of all correlations is better detected than an increase of all correlations; this is not true in case of a change in only one component.
+It is seen that there are some size distortions for the heavy-tailed distribution and/or serial dependence although the level seems to converge to $0.05$ for higher $T$ in all cases.
+The power of the test increases in $T$ and in absolute values of the correlation changes.
 For the $t_3$-distribution, the power is in general considerably lower.
-For serial dependence, the results basically remain the same.

-In another setting, we compare the bivariate bootstrap with the bivariate kernel-based test.
-The setting is basically similar to the first setting.
-We choose the Bartlett kernel and $[log(T)]$ as bandwidth for the kernel-based test and consider the cases $T=200,500$.
-The results (empirical rejection probabilities, not-size-adjusted, nominal level $0.05$ which corresponds to a critical value of $1.358$) are given in Table \ref{table2}.

-We see that in general, the results are more or less the same; the small differences may partly be caused by Monte Carlo inaccuracies.
-We repeated these simulations also for heavier serial correlation and as expected we had strong size distortions in both cases.
-However, these distortions can be avoided by using a larger bandwidth or a larger block length, respectively.

-Furthermore, we observe that the power of the bivariate test for a certain change $\Delta \rho$ is larger than the power of the four-variate test when there is a change in just one pair, but lower than the power of the four-variate test when there is a change in all six pairs.
-This is plausible due do the construction of the multivariate test.
+Further simulations show that the size properties become worse for even higher $\rho_0$ and even higher serial dependence.

+Moreover, we compare the test for constant correlation matrix with a multivariate procedure based on the pairwise correlation test from \citet{wied:2012} (with bandwidth $\lfloor \log(T) \rfloor$) and the Bonferroni-Holm correction.
+That means that we perform $m=6$ pairwise tests and denote by $p_{(1)},\ldots,p_{(m)}$ the corresponding p-values in increasing order.
+We declare the null hypothesis of constant correlation matrix to be invalid if there is at least one $j=1,\ldots,m$ such that The results are also presented in Table \ref{table1}.
+Depending on the situation, sometimes the one and sometimes the other procedure performs better.
+While the Bonferroni-Holm procedure has in general slightly better size and power properties for $\rho_0=0.5$, the matrix-based test performs better with $\rho_0=0$, especially with the normal distribution and decreasing correlation.
+There is even one case in which the Bonferroni-Holm procedure is not unbiased (the power is smaller than the size) which does not occur with the matrix-based test.

+In another setting, we have compared the bivariate bootstrap with the bivariate kernel-based and have seen that both tests behave more or less similarly.

-\section{Application to stock returns}
+\section{Application to Stock Returns}